wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 * As a Lite Version user please post all support requests to the plugins WordPress Support forum.
 * We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-* Upgrading to a Pro Version Trail Licence gives 'write' access to the a3rev support forum.
+* Upgrading to a Pro Version gives 'write' access to the a3rev support forum.

+>= Premium Support =
+>
+>The a3rev team does not provide support for the WPEC Catalog Visibility and Email plugin on the WordPress.org forums.
+One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/wp-e-commerce-plugins/catalog-visibility-email-inquiry/) to people who have purchased a [WPEC Catalog Visibility and Email Pro](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/) plugin Lifetime License.
+>
+>The Pro Version has lots of extra features that coupled with developer support might be well worth your investment!

 = Pro Version =

 The PRO version advanced features include:

-* Industry leading - Full Pro Version [Free Evaluation Trail](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/).
+* Industry leading - [Full Pro Version](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/).
 No Credit Card Required.
 * Immediate access to support from developers on the plugins [a3rev support forum](https://a3rev.com/forums/forum/wp-e-commerce-plugins/catalog-visibility-email-inquiry/).
 * Includes the additional Product Page Rule: Hide Product Prices.
 * Per Product Page Customization.
 Customize Product Page Rules for every individual product from the Product page Email and Cart meta.